Urgent security warning that may affect all internet users

 If you receive an email alert from us stating that your account has temporarily been secured, don’t worry.
 We’ve proactively taken this step as a security measure to help defend you against this attack.
 We will need you to verify your identity to us and we will then issue you with new login credentials, including a new, stronger password.

 Once verified, you will regain access to your Namecheap account.
-Now is a very good time to enable 2 factor authentication.
-You can get help doing this from this knowledgebase article – https://www.namecheap.com/support/knowledgebase/article.aspx/9253/45/how-to-two-factor-authentication.
+Now is a very good time to enable 2-factor authentication.
+You can get help doing this from this knowledgebase article – How can I enable/disable Two-Factor Authentication?.

 I must reiterate this is not a security breach at Namecheap, nor a hack against us.
 The hackers are using usernames and passwords being used have been obtained from other sources.
 These have not been obtained from Namecheap.
 But these usernames and passwords that the hackers now have are being used to try and login to Namecheap accounts.

-Our early investigation shows that those users who use the same password for their Namecheap account that are used on other websites are the ones who are vulnerable.
+Our early investigation shows that those users who use the same password for their Namecheap account that is used on other websites are the ones who are vulnerable.

 If you haven’t been affected by this but you know that you use the same username and password on multiple websites including Namecheap, now is a very good time to go in and update your password to something more secure.